ivorscott/saas-core/README.md

 #### Configuration

-#### Secrets
+`manifests/secrets.yaml` is required.

-`manifests/secrets.yaml` is required for deployments.
+`core/{service}/.env` is required for the integration tests of each service.

 `.gitpass` is required for private go modules but currently all repositories are public.
-Rename `core/.gitpass.sample` and provide a github username and access token.

 ## Developement